A car wiring diagram can look intimidating, but once you understand a few basics you’ll see they’re actually very simple.

 I’m not going to go deep into the weeds here, but it will be useful to have an outline of how control units operate.

 Pre-computer classic cars have a simple wiring circuit – for example, pressing a switch sends power through a wire to a window motor and the window moves.

 Modern cars handle it a little differently – pressing a switch, sends a signal through a wire to a control unit (computer), which in turn sends power to the window motor.

-Of course the window may not move for other reasons, the control unit may be faulty, or software needs to be updated or re-flashed, motor faulty etc.
+Of course the window may not move for other reasons, the control unit may be faulty, wiring issue, motor faulty etc.